Barbara P

 If you are writing a lab report for your academics and instructor, make sure you are taking the right writing steps.
 The following are the steps in which a lab report is written.

-The title and the abstract are the two most visible and striking parts of a lab report.
-These two elements will help the writer get more attention from the readers, so they should be written perfectly.
+The title and the abstract are the two most visible and striking parts of a lab report cover page.

 The abstract of a lab report contains the following information: